NFDI4Chem/VibrationalSpectroscopyOntology/docs/design_patterns.md

 # Design Patterns & Decisions

-**This page is still a stub and will be updated regularly in the iterative development of VISBO to document modeling decisions and design patterns.**
+**This page is still a stub and will be updated regularly in the iterative development of VIBSO to document modeling decisions and design patterns.**

 Following best practices in ontology development, we will reuse well established design patterns whenever possible.